 - If the vehicle has sustained any damage caused by immersion in liquid that has penetrated to the level of at least the interior floor boards.

 - If there has been structural damage or if the vehicle has had repairs, replacements or alterations to the structure of the vehicle.

 - If the vehicle has an anti-lock braking system that is not operational.

 - If any of the vehicle’s airbags are missing or not operational.

 - If the vehicle requires repair to any of the following:

 - Air conditioning.

-A statement of any other facts that could be expected to influence the decision of a reasonable buyer or lessee to purchase or lease the vehicle on the terms disclosed in the contract.
+A statement of any other fact that could be expected to influence the decision of a reasonable buyer or lessee to purchase or lease the vehicle should be disclosed in the terms and conditions of the purchase and sale contract.

 In a recent matter the car dealership settled and refunded cost of the vehicle together with legal fees.

 Disclaimer:past results are not necessarily indicative of future results and that the amount recovered and other litigation outcomes will vary according to the facts in individual cases.